-Several parents who have been through the guardianship process discuss their thoughts about the appropriateness of getting guardianship for their disabled children.
+Several parents who have been through the guardianship process discuss their thoughts about the appropriateness of getting guardianship for their children.

 Like any well-informed parent of a child with special needs, Amy knew that the issue of guardianship must be addressed a few months before your child turns 18.
 So, several months prior to Nellie’s birthday, Amy began looking into guardianship options.

 A researcher by nature, Amy spoke with several people in her New York community who she believed were knowledgeable about guardianship.